stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 * The _size_ property is injected into the relevant shaders as a specialisation constant.

-Finally a new configuration property is added to specify the fragment shader:
+A new configuration property is added to specify the fragment shader:

 ```java
 @Bean